AirTracked/docs/docs/source/android-app.rst

 **How it works**

 Put simply, the data is received from the API via retrofit.
 This data is then processed in the viewmodel.
 Since the number of pages varies from user to user, everything has to work dynamically.
 For this reason we use a lazy column that fills the data into the screen.
 Pressing the screen takes you to the the nexts screen.
 The ID of the site is given so that it can be queried again with the api.
-The data is then displayed, this time detailed
+The data is then displayed, this time detailed The Id comes from the State File, which stores the id if the user click on the screen.

 Upload flightlogs